Balavignesh-J/Game-info/README.md

 🔑 API Key Setup

 This project uses the OMDb API.
-The key is already included for testing (apikey=99c56f68).
+The key is already included for testing.
 For production use, replace it with your own key from OMDb API Key.

 Update the following line in script.js:

 const key = "your-own-api-key";

----

-📸 Screenshots

-Search & Result	Watchlist

-> (Optional: Add your screenshots in assets/img folder and update links above.)

 ---